CultBeauty/devops_exercise/README.md

 This is a simple (and hopefully fun) exercise, used to evaluate your ability to set up a basic server environment, running a number of applications across a set of technologies.
-Your solution must come in the form of a **Vagrant** VM (see below for requirements) - just fork this repository and build on top of it.
+Your solution must come in the form of a **Vagrant** VM (see below for requirements).
+You can just build on top of this repository, but please don't fork it, as this will make your solution publicly visible from this repo to everyone!

 This repo includes three web services under `/application`: